Etherpod/Ship-Enhancements/README.md

 - **Fuel Drain Multiplier**: Larger numbers make your ship's fuel drain faster.
 - **Oxygen Tank Drain Multiplier**: Larger numbers increase the amount of oxygen that drains when the ship's oxygen tank is damaged.
 - **Fuel Tank Drain Multiplier**: Larger numbers increase the amount of fuel that drains when the ship's fuel tank is damaged.
+- **Passive Fuel Regeneration Multiplier**: Larger numbers increase the rate at which your ship fuel passively regenerates.
+If the **Engine Switch** is enabled, fuel will only regenerate if the ship is turned OFF.
-- **Idle Fuel Consumption Multiplier**: Larger numbers increase how quickly your fuel drains over time.
-If the **Engine Switch** is enabled, it will not drain fuel while the ship is off.
+- **Passive Fuel Drain Multiplier**: Larger numbers increase how quickly your fuel drains over time.
+If the **Engine Switch** is enabled, fuel will only drain if the ship is turned ON.
 - **Jetpack Refuel Drain**: Drains the ship's fuel reserve when you refuel your jetpack.
 You cannot duplicate fuel by transferring it back into the ship.

 ### *Ship Damage*